Natural Language Processing - Episode 5

 2Write a Flow

-if our model passes two tests: (1) a baseline (2) and a smoke test.
+In this flow, we modify our end step to apply the tag deployment_candidate if our model passes two tests: (1) a baseline (2) and a smoke test.

-Concretely, we will add the following to the end
+Concretely, we will add the following to the end step:

 - A smoke test that tests that the model is performing correctly against very easy examples that it should not be getting wrong.
 A smoke test is a lightweight way to catch unexpected behaviors in your model, even if your model is beating the baseline.